Why ‘Cairns in Himalayas’ Matters More Than Google Maps in the Himalayas

 by Kuldeep Singh Rawat 2025-06-16

-Imagine this: You're 13,000 feet above sea level, the clouds are brushing against your face, and you're surrounded by endless layers of ridgelines that all look the same.
+Imagine this: You are 13,000 feet above sea level, clouds brushing your face, surrounded by endless ridgelines that all look the same.
 You pause, open Google Maps… and nothing loads.
-No signal.
-No directions.
-No blue dot.
-But just when anxiety starts to crawl in, your eyes catch a small pile of rocks neatly stacked — a cairn.
-And suddenly, you know you’re not lost.

 What Exactly Are Cairns?